 15 Forth Street

-or email to email@example.com
+or email it to email@example.com

 If paying by internet banking, please note that Southland District Council is a Bill Payee with all New Zealand banks.
-Please select the option: SOUTHLAND DISTRICT COUNCIL - RATES and enter your billing numbers where indicated.
-If you have more than one property you must make one payment per property.
+Please select the option: SOUTHLAND DISTRICT COUNCIL - RATES and enter your billing number where indicated.

-You must include your billing number with these payments as without this Council has no way of knowing which property you are paying rates for and this could result in penalties being charged.
+You must include your billing number with these payments as without this, Council has no way of knowing which property you are paying rates for and this could result in penalties being charged.

 Please ensure that if you have more than one property, that you establish one automatic payment per property.